getumbrel/umbrel/APPS.md

 That's it!
 Our app should now be accessible at http://umbrel-dev.local:3002

-> If you need to make any changes in your app's `docker-compose.yml` file while you're testing the app on `umbrel-dev`, you can directly edit it at `getumbrel/umbrel/apps/btc-rpc-explorer/docker-compose.yml` inside your `umbrel-dev` directory, test it on the fly, and commit + push the changes once you're done.
+> If you need to make any changes in your app's compose file while you're testing the app on `umbrel-dev`, you can directly edit it at `getumbrel/umbrel/apps/btc-rpc-explorer/docker-compose.yml` inside your `umbrel-dev` directory, test it on the fly, and commit + push the changes once you're done.

 7\.
 To test uninstall, we can run: